:: Overview ::

 of failure.
 The belief that protocols like XMPP don't leak any valuable metadata (or are

-not easily broken through basic social engineering attacks) is a harmful ideation that
+not easily broken by seizing the host server) is a harmful ideation that gets people

-gets people regularly killed.
-The only truly secure systems are decentralized,
+regularly killed.
+The only truly secure systems are decentralized, distributed,

-distributed, trustless, permissionless, encrypted, free and open systems.
-I am in the
+trustless, permissionless, encrypted, free and open systems.
+I am in the process of

 • The mailchuck gateway through Bitmessage